tina9012/jdk-ura/report-generation/README.md

 GENERATE DIFF JSONS
 4. run JSON generation script:
 - python3 generate-json.py
-- This will compare and store differences between files in a sub-directory called json_files
+- This will compare and store differences between files in a sub-directory called json_files in a directory called "report-files"
 - This script can be modified to only generate JSON's for a defined sub-set of minimized files by altering the versions array in the processing portion

 GENERATE CSVs